WyzeGye/SquidGame/README.md

 # Long-Term Goals

-Flipper zero style HUD with a squid encouraging you to get out and ride to fill out that map.
+Flipper zero style HUD with a squid encouraging you to get out and ride to fill out that map

+Recommendations for you to ride a certain way to teach the needed cells in the fuel map

+Bluetooth enabled app